aubreyjonescreatives/php-wordpress-dream-vacations/README.md

-# Welcome to the Dreamer Vacations website.
-We installed WordPress locally to avoid using WordPress like a blog.
+# Welcome to the Dreamer Vacations website repository.

+## We installed WordPress locally to use it as a content management system instead of a blog tool.

-## This website contains php code
+## This website contains php code to split the header and footer.